 1955 – MOHAWK MIDGETAPE

 The Midgetape was an early version of a portable tape recorder.
-It was manufactured fairly well with a sturdy metal casing.
+It was well manufactured due to its sturdy metal casing.
+Like many cartridges, this had two spools.
+What made this different was that the spools were stacked on top of each other, and not the normal side by side.
 The 1/4″ tape allowed for roughly 45 minutes of recording per side.
 These were manufactured into the mid 1960’s.

 1956 – HIGHWAY HI-FI – Analog, Mechanical